Frequently Asked Questions

 Where are the United States Code and the Statutes at Large?

-The United States Code, the United States Code Annotated and the United States Code Service and the Statutes at Large are shelved in stacks 124 and 125.
+The United States Code, the United States Code Annotated, the United States Code Service, and Statutes at Large are in the Federal Materials Collection on the third floor.

 Where can I find hornbooks and nutshells?

-These study aids are located in the Reserve Room in stacks 110 to 113.
+These study aids are located in the Reserve Room on the first floor.
 They may circulate for three hours.

 Where are old exams?

-Old Exams are available online in our WCL Exams Database at http://www.wcl.american.edu/exams.
-Only exams submitted by professors are available on our database and paper copies are not maintained.
-Some exams will require you to obtain a password from a reference librarian, or, rarely, from your professor.
+Old exams are available online in the WCL Exams Database.
+Only exams submitted by professors are available, and paper copies are not maintained.
+Some exams will require you to obtain a password from your professor.